-Now dominating our night skies is Orion, the great celestial warrior; the grandest and most brilliant of all the constellations and visible from every inhabited part of the Earth.
-Shining down upon us through the frosty air all winter long, three bright stars which decorate Orion’s belt appear in a diagonal line in the middle of a bright rectangle.
-The three belt stars point northward to the clusters of the Hyades and Pleiades of Taurus, and southward to the Dog Star Sirius.
+Orion, the great celestial warrior, is the grandest and most brilliant of all the constellations.
+It’s visible from every inhabited part of the Earth and shines down upon us through the frosty air all winter long.
+Its most recognizable feature are three bright stars which decorate Orion’s belt—a diagonal line in the middle of a luminous rectangle.
+These stars point northward to the clusters of the Hyades and Pleiades of Taurus and southward to the brightest star in the sky, Sirius.

 Within Orion we find two immense stars, Rigel and Betelgeuse, apparently at two entirely different periods in a star’s existence.
 In Rigel (the “Left Leg of the Giant”), we find a star apparently reaching the prime of its life.
 It’s a true supergiant: a blazing white-hot star of intense brilliance and dazzling beauty.
 Located 900 light years away, its computed luminosity is roughly 36,000 times the brightness of our Sun.

 Betelgeuse (“The Armpit of the Giant”) in contrast, shines with a cool, dull ruddy hue and is located 500 light years away.
 It is an irregular pulsating supergiant star, nearing the end of its life and as such it expands and contracts spasmodically.
 Incredibly, its diameter can vary between 550 to 920 times the diameter of our Sun.